Aiven-Open/klaw-docs/docs/HowTo/topics/Request-a-new-topic.md

-# Request a new Topic
+# Request a new topic

 The process of requesting a new topic to be created in Apache Kafka is simple and speedy.